 The second trick is to use a thermos because it causes the water temperature to fall at a consistent 2°C per minute.
 This has the same effect on an egg as a consistent 60°C hot-spring temperature.
 When you wrap the egg in kitchen roll, it protects the egg from the initial high heat.
 Also, if you forget about the egg in the thermos, it’s okay because the temperature will eventually drop to a degree where the water is no longer hot enough to cook the egg, and it shall forever remain a perfectly cooked onsen egg.

 - Boil water to 90°C (that’s when small bubbles have formed on the surface but before it’s completely boiling).

-- Wrap an egg in kitchen paper (it doesn’t matter if the egg is at room temperature or straight from the fridge).
+- Wrap an egg in kitchen roll (it doesn’t matter if the egg is at room temperature or straight from the fridge).

 - Put the wrapped egg in a thermos and pour the boiling water over it so that the water completely covers the egg (see step 1).